Simply the best Documentaries

 Transports and Vehicles

-Follow us in Twitter
+Follow us on Twitter

-Follow us in Pinterest
+Follow us on Pinterest

 "Palaeontology" Sort by

 2011 Science 3D

 The Real T Rex

-Chris Packham goes on an investigative journey into the mysteries of planet Earth's super predator - Tyrannosaurus rex.
-The latest groundbreaking paleontological discoveries combined with studies of modern animals are redefining this iconic dinosaur.
 Tackling everything from the way he looked, moved, socialized - even down to his terrifying roar - Chris strips away Hollywood myths to uncover the amazing truth, and utilizing the latest CGI wizardry, he rebuilds the most authentic T rex ever seen from the bones up.